DavidScicluna/react-journal/README.md

 # Journal Application

-Journal is a rich text editor that allows the user to write notes with text, images, links & colors.
+Journal is a rich text editor that allows the user to write and edit notes with text, images, links & colors.
 Built with [React JS](https://reactjs.org).

 ## Features
   1. Save/Edit/Delete Note